goverclock/gopolar/README.md

 **GET /tunnels/list**

-Get all tunnels from core.
+Get all tunnels from core, sorted by tunnel ID.

 ```
 response("data"):